-Probably the biggest pain in using Cygwin is that you need to use the setup program and go through its wizard dialog to view, install or uninstall packages.
+Probably the biggest pain in using Cygwin is that you need to use the setup GUI program and go through its wizard dialog to view, install or uninstall packages.
 Thankfully, there is now a solution called apt-cyg that mimics apt-get on Linux to list, install and remove Cygwin packages.

 To install apt-cyg, first install the

 wget packages using the setup program.
 After that do: